Openscapes/kyber/tests/testthat/_snaps/create_readme.md

-# Templates can be created.
+# Templates can be created and cohort name populated

     Code
       readLines(test_readme, n = 3)